St Peter's 13-18

 “There’s a huge range of boys in Linton, involved in all the key pillars of the school – sports, drama, music, academics.
 We have rugby players and cricketers, lots of boys from the UK but also some from overseas.
 There’s huge solidarity.

-As a father to two young boys attending St Peter’s junior school, Clifton School and Nursery, who live with Hugo and his wife in Linton, Hugo is keen that his own children are a real part of the house.
+As a father to two young boys attending St Peter’s, who live with Hugo and his wife in Linton, Hugo is keen that his own children are a real part of the house.